Homemade lard and pork scratchings - The Field

-Homemade lard and pork scratchings from Lidgates: The Meat Cookbook are filling, moreish and very simple to make at home
+Try this simple recipe to make homemade lard and pork scratchings at home from Lidgates: The Meat Cookbook - filling, incredibly moreish and an easy snack to make at home

 Fat is back, with butter, lard and dripping all in favour.
 For more simple recipes, read how to make the best gravy for pheasant – a roast game supper essential.